Platform

 Overview

-FSYNC Y-adapter allows users to easily [hardware synchronize](Hardware message syncing) multiple devices that have M8 auxiliary connector.
-If cameras are hardware synchronized, they will all start sensor exposure at the same time for each frame.Devices that have M8 auxiliary connector:
+FSYNC Y-adapter allows users to easily hardware synchronize multiple devices that have M8 auxiliary connector.
+If cameras are hardware synchronized, they will all start sensor exposure at the same time for each frame.Devices that have M8 auxiliary connector can be split into two groups based on wiring and voltage requirements - Newer and Older devices:

 FSYNC results